Easing the journey

-Here are some examples of how the Angel Fund makes a difference in the lives of patients and families:
+Here are some examples of how the Angel Fund makes a difference.

-“The children we serve in the Child & Adolescent Day Treatment program at Rogers – Milwaukee come from families who struggle with a variety of stressors on a daily basis.
+“The children we serve at Rogers’ West Allis Child and Adolescent Outpatient Center come from families who struggle with a variety of stressors on a daily basis.

 When the holidays come around, many of our kids do not expect much.
 Yet through the Angel Fund, we are able to provide a holiday party that provides an experience of a lifetime – decorating sugar cookies, completing a holiday craft, gingerbread houses and games.